Singapore Marina Bay Sands illuminated at night

 Singapore has four official languages: English, Malay, Mandarin Chinese, and Tamil.
 English is the language of government, business, and education, so communication with staff in hotels, restaurants, shops, and transport is straightforward for English-speaking visitors.
 A local creole called Singlish is common in everyday conversation.

-Also in Singapore
+View all destinations in Singapore